 californicus is certainly among the largest of the copepod species typically offered to marine aquarists.
 It has a size range of 116 microns to 1.2 millimeters or more.
 Whoppers as big as three millimeters have been reported.
 But adults average out at around one millimeter.

 Sure, that might not sound very big in comparison to most other aquarium animals.
 But that’s huge for a harpacticoid copepod.
 Furthermore, a span of a-hundred-and-something microns to a millimeter is a huge range of size.
 While its nauplii are small enough to be consumed by the finest filter-feeding invertebrates, its fully mature adults are large enough to be seen, caught and eaten by a fairly wide variety of fishes—from mandarins to pygmy angelfish to six-lined wrasses.
 This makes them invaluable as an all-purpose pod for even the most highly diverse reef aquarium system.

 A wholesome treat

-- californicus is, like most other harpacticoids, highly nutritious.
+T. californicus is, like most other harpacticoids, highly nutritious.
 It is rich in lipids and fatty acids.
 It has a high protein content.
 And one more thing: It’s really, really red.
 While so many other pods are more-or-less translucent, T. californicus has a distinctive ruddy hue.
 This is due primarily to carotenoid pigments.
-These colorants are derived from plant pigments that are present in the algae the pod eats.
+These colorants are derived from bacterial/plant pigments that are present in pod’s food.
 However, by getting eaten itself, the pod can serve as an intermediary for the passage of carotenoids up the food chain.
-So yes, if your fish are eating Tigriopus (and the pod larvae have a rich source of phytoplankton to exploit), there’s a good chance that they will exhibit intense coloration.
+So yes, if your fish are eating Tigriopus (and the pod larvae have a rich source of phytoplankton and bacterioplankton to exploit), there’s a good chance that they will exhibit intense coloration.